jonkiparsky/about/resources.md

 - [Python Koans](https://github.com/gregmalcolm/python_koans): A set of exercises for python and test-driven development for beginners.

+- [PyBites Blog Code Challenges](https://codechalleng.es/challenges/): <q>Free form, open ended, mini coding projects designed to take anywhere from a day to a week</q>.
+Each challenge includes optional instructions for submitting your solution using GitHub.

 - [A curated list of project-based tutorials](https://github.com/tuvtran/project-based-learning#python)

 ## Language-agnostic coding challenges